 In other research projects specific to water issues, I have explored the importance of water resources in the context of the natural gas exploration in the eastern U.S. One paper (co-authored with C. Abdalla and B. Swistock) involved the analysis of Pennsylvanian officials’ motivations to lease subsurface mineral rights for natural gas fracking in the Marcellus Shale region (which were obtained through primary data collection via personal interviews).
 This paper was published in the Journal of Environmental Studies and Sciences (2014).
 Another project in this area of research involved the estimation of the value of water in Marcellus Shale gas extractions in Pennsylvania and West Virginia together with C. Abdalla and A. Collins.
 We collected primary data from phone interviews with public water providers and found that the average price charged to gas companies was $6.00/1,000 gallons and $7.60/1,000 gallons in WV and PA, respectively.
 The additional water sales uniformly increased revenues and the financial status of water suppliers.
 I presented the findings of this work at the annual AGU meeting (2013), and in a webinar, as part of the Penn State extension series on water (2013).

 My second line of research focuses on the relationship between ecosystem services and society.
-More specifically, my working paper titled “Attitudes towards private forest management in the southeastern United States: Do political preferences matter?”, analyzes public attitudes toward private forestland management and the government’s role in this process.
+More specifically, my working paper titled “Attitudes towards private forest management in the southeastern United States”, analyzes public attitudes toward private forestland management and the government’s role in this process.
 In another project in the same area of research, my co-authors and I seek to estimate public demand for forest ecosystem services in the southeastern U.S. and address the value of policies supporting ecosystem services that usually are not measured using market-based mechanisms.